-All requests for a re-read will be directed by the Registrar to the director or head concerned for implementation.
-Re-reads will be conducted by the head/director of the unit involved and a second faculty member who has expertise in the subject area, after consultation with the original instructor.
-In the event that the head/director is the instructor, the dean will designate a replacement to conduct the re-read.
+All requests for a re-read will be directed by the Registrar to the Director/Head concerned for implementation.
+Re-reads will be conducted by the Director/Head of the unit involved and a second faculty member who has expertise in the subject area, after consultation with the original Instructor.
+In the event that the Director/Head is the Instructor, the Dean will designate a replacement to conduct the re-read.

 Re-reads may be requested in any or all courses in which a student is registered without reference to class standing or the final grade assigned.
-A re-read of a mid-year examination (6h full-year course) will be granted only after consultation with the head of the department or director of the school concerned.
+A re-read of a mid-year examination (6h full-year course) will be granted only after consultation with the Head of the Department or Director of the School concerned.